What Does Drinking Do to Your Body? A Guide to Alcohol's Impact

 We’re not here to say you have to give up alcohol altogether.
 But we do want to emphasize the importance of being conscious about why you’re drinking in the first place and how alcohol makes you feel.
 Many of us turn to the bottle to numb out or because it’s what everyone else seems to be doing.
 But often, when we take a step back, we realize that alcohol isn’t truly serving us.
 And in its place, we can turn to healthier and more fulfilling behaviors — ones that truly enhance our well-being and even help us live longer.

-Improve Your Health and Reframe Your Relationship With Alcohol
+Ready for a Change?
+How to Reframe Your Relationship With Alcohol

 At Reframe, we’ve helped hundreds of thousands of people just like you break free from unhealthy relationships with alcohol.
 We know how debilitating alcohol misuse can be, so we rely on expert guidance, our passionate team (many of whom are former Reframers themselves!), and user feedback to create a life-changing program.